 Resuming Normal Activities after a Nose Job

-After a nose job, Dr. Hoschander and Dr. Kessler may ask you to wear a splint to provide support to your nose.
+After a nose job, Dr. Hoschander, Dr. Shikowitz or Dr. Kessler may ask you to wear a splint to provide support to your nose.
 The healing process may last for up to three to four months depending upon your case.
 The final shape of your nose will become apparent once it has healed completely.

 You may resume normal activities within two to four weeks of the procedure.
-Dr. Hoschander will be able to provide more information regarding the length of the recovery period and how to care for your nose after surgery.
+Dr. Hoschander, Dr. Shikowitz or Dr. Kessler will be able to provide more information regarding the length of the recovery period and how to care for your nose after surgery.